AdrienPensart/musicbot/README.rst

     Convert all files in folders to mp3

   Options:
-    --concurrency INTEGER  Number of threads  [default: 8] --dry / --no-dry       Do not launch real action  [default: no-dry] --flat                 Do not create subfolders
+    --threads INTEGER  Number of threads  [default: 8] --dry / --no-dry   Do not launch real action  [default: no-dry] --flat             Do not create subfolders
     -h, --help         Show this message and exit.

 musicbot folder inconsistencies
 *******************************